 GS Yes, Dutton got you a whack of blurbs from A-list writers.

 DR When I do a book signing, I tell everyone how well Dutton treats me.
-After thirty years in the movie business, I felt, in a way, I got out of jail.
-I did.
+After thirty years in the movie business, I felt, in a way, I got out of jail and I did.

 Now, I don’t have to stuff food in my pockets.
 No one is going to take anything away from me.
 Dutton is great.